 - Serial publication of several short articles as Letters, rather than a comprehensive longer article, should be discouraged.

-The Editor reviews the referee reports and determines whether revisions are required.
+The Editor-in-Chief reviews the referee reports and determines whether revisions are required.
 Authors are sent the referee reports and lists of any editorial issues and are given a deadline by which the revised manuscript, with a response to the referee, must be received by the Editorial Office.
 When appropriate, the Editorial Office will reject manuscripts that are overdue.
 The revised manuscripts will generally be sent back to the referees for additional review.
-There is no specific limit on the number of rounds of review; however, should the Editor determine that no progress is being made, the paper can be sent to a second referee or to an adjudicator for a recommendation (see below).
-Or the paper may be rejected by the Editor if inadequate progress has been made in reconciling differences between the Author and the Referee after two or more revisions and continued negative reviews of the manuscript.
-The final decision to accept or reject is made by the Editor.
+There is no specific limit on the number of rounds of review; however, should the Editor-in-Chief determine that no progress is being made, the paper can be sent to a second referee or to an adjudicator for a recommendation (see below).
+Or the paper may be rejected by the Editor-in-Chief if inadequate progress has been made in reconciling differences between the Author and the Referee after two or more revisions and continued negative reviews of the manuscript.
+The final decision to accept or reject is made by the Editor-in-Chief.
 Authors may also withdraw papers at any time.

-Furthermore, if the Editor, in consultation with Associate Editors with the appropriate technical expertise, determine that a submitted paper contains only incremental technical progress relative to previous work, then the manuscript may be rejected by the Editor.
+Furthermore, if the Editor-in-Chief, in consultation with Associate Editors with the appropriate technical expertise, determine that a submitted paper contains only incremental technical progress relative to previous work, then the manuscript may be rejected by the Editor-in-Chief.
 Special scrutiny in this regard will be applied to frequent submissions on a similar topic by the same authors within the past few years, or to resubmission of a paper similar to one previously rejected by Physics of Plasmas.
 The guiding principle in such cases is that Physics of Plasmas publishes only papers containing significant new research contributions of the highest intellectual caliber.

 The following is the editorial policy on the publication of papers in Physics of Plasmas with primary focus on the verification and validation of theoretical models used to predict plasma behavior.
 Theoretical models, both analytical and numerical, are playing an increasingly important role in predicting complex plasma behavior, and providing a scientific understanding of the underlying physical processes.
 A key element of this research, which often makes use of large-scale computations, is the systematic verification and validation of the theoretical models.
 In this context, ‘verification’ refers to the demonstration that a particular computer code yields accurate solutions of the underlying analytical model, whereas ‘validation’ refers to the demonstration that the analytical model accurately reproduces experimental behavior.
 Since the ability of a theoretical model to predict plasma behavior is a key measure of the model’s accuracy and its ability to advance scientific understanding, it is the policy of Physics of Plasmas to encourage the submission of manuscripts whose primary focus is the verification and/or validation of codes and analytical models aimed at predicting plasma behavior.
 Such manuscripts will of course be subject to the same rigorous peer-review process as other papers submitted to Physics of Plasmas.

 Comments and Responses.
 The purpose of a Comment is to correct significant errors in articles published in the Journal, to take issue with the conclusions reached, or to provide additional insight or corroboration.
 Comments must be concise, substantive, and free of polemics.
 They must address scientific issues only.
 Comments on questions of priority or calling attention to an oversight in a reference list are discouraged.
-The Editor will decide on the acceptance of Comments and Responses for publication only after the two parties have submitted final versions of their pieces.
-The Editor reserves the right to send the pieces to an adjudicator or to reject the pieces for publication.
+The Editor-in-Chief will decide on the acceptance of Comments and Responses for publication only after the two parties have submitted final versions of their pieces.
+The Editor-in-Chief reserves the right to send the pieces to an adjudicator or to reject the pieces for publication.

 Errata.
 The Journal publishes errata, in which authors correct significant errors of substance in their published manuscripts.
 Errata should be as short as is consistent with clarity.